General Terms and Conditions

 13. Refund policy

 After the license key has been provided, refunds are not possible, unless VoxCloud demonstrably fails to perform its obligations under the Agreement and does not remedy this within a reasonable period.
+For consumers: see article 15 paragraph 1 regarding the right of withdrawal.

 14. Governing law and disputes